Singulart guarantees reliability and traceability.

 Framed in a high-quality gold metal frame… and a museum-quality mat (50 × 40 cm), the work combines clarity and movement.
 It has already been exhibited and is ready to hang.

 Katrin Mates is a painter and graphic artist.
-Her work is receiving growing international attention – several of her pieces have already been included in collections and curated exhibitions.
+Her works are gaining increasing international attention and have already been shown in collections and curated exhibitions.